 The price of a service alone is rarely sufficient for deciding where to pursue veterinary care.
 In order to interpret a fee, you must know exactly what service is being provided for that fee.
 What initially seems to be low cost may end up costing more in the long run.

 A hospital with high standards will welcome the opportunity to discuss their fees, facilities and services with you.
 When asking about any service, please inquire as to what is included in the procedure that you are interested in.
 Also inquire about who exactly is performing the procedure, what their training level is, and what kind of anesthetic monitoring is used.
 A good clinic should be happy to talk to you about all these factors.
-We are always happy to give tours and have our clients in the working portions of our facility.

 Please feel free to download a copy of one of our informative brochures listed below.
 Each contains a checklist of service points to ask about when evaluating veterinary services.